 You should never use Spanish nicknames that may have a negative or insulting connotation.

-Have fun putting these Spanish nicknames into practice with your dear one!
+Have fun putting these Spanish nicknames into practice with your significant other.

 Want to learn Spanish, fast?